How to Start a SaaS Company

 HubSpot offers a guide to creating a buyer persona, which you can refer to.

-• Which key functionality will you offer?
+• Which key functionality will you offer in your SaaS product?

 • How will you offer your SaaS product?
 Should you offer a mobile app along with a web app?